 In turn you could share your GPX files with others.
 Many people publish their GPX files on www.everytrail.com.

 Software programs are available which automatically assign the longitude and latitude to each photo.
 Comparing the photos you have taken on your hike with the GPX file, the program can add the position data to the metadata of the photo file.
-This means when you upload the photo to say, Picasa Web Albums, you can view on a Google Map where the photo was taken.
+This means when you upload the photo to say, Picasa Web Albums, you can view on a Interactive Map where the photo was taken.
 Using such a program though relies upon you synchronising your camera date and time with your GPS receiver.

 The GPS receiver should always be left on while you are walking, including breaks.
 When the GPS receiver is on it saves your path to a track, sometimes referred to as a breadcrumb.
 In the Track Manager it is often referred to as the Current track.
 If you get lost, you can use this track to navigate back along your path to a previous known place (refer to the instructions on the previous page – 3.1 Navigating Using a Track.)